 Leverett House was named after John Leverett, who was President of Harvard from 1708 to 1724.
 Leverett's election was one of the significant turning points for Harvard, as every President before him had been a clergyman.
 Leverett was a leader of the liberal movement in the Congregational Church and he opposed the powerful clergymen Increase and Cotton Mather, who had attempted to impose upon the College a new charter containing a loyalty oath that would have refused appointment to the faculty of anyone not willing to acknowledge the primacy of Biblical scripture.
 According to Samuel Eliot Morison, "Leverett, in a word, founded the liberal tradition of Harvard University."
 Leverett, during his tenure as president, also improved the quality of instruction in the College and maintained the position of Harvard in the critical years when Yale was becoming a formidable rival.

-The word leveret means young hare as reflected on the Leverett family crest, which is the source for the Leverett House Shield.
-The motif of three hares, running in a circle and sharing three ears, spread from Asia to Europe in medieval times.
+The word leveret means young hare as reflected on the Leverett family crest, which is the source for the Leverett House Shield of three running hares.
+The motif of three hares, running in a circle and sharing three ears, originated in Asia in the first millennium and spread to Europe and the Middle East in medieval times.
 The significance of the number three is universal, and hares are prominent in cultural history around the world.

-Harvard in the mid-twenties had constructed on the banks of the recently dammed Charles River student residences, occupied originally by freshmen.
+Harvard in the teens and twenties had constructed three student residences on the banks of the recently dammed Charles River, occupied originally by freshmen.
 McKinlock Hall was one of those original buildings.
+The other two were Standish and Gore Halls of Winthrop House.
+These two neighbors Winthrop and Leverett therefore have the oldest residences among the Harvard Houses.
 With the formation of Leverett House in 1930-31, Mather Hall across Mill Street was built along with the present dining hall and Master's Residence.
 Six squash courts were also constructed adjacent to Mather Hall.
 Leverett remained in that configuration until the early 1960's when the College expanded and the new Houses were added.
 Mather Hall became a part of Quincy House, and was renamed Stone Hall, the squash courts were lost, and the two Leverett Towers were built (modestly called F and G Towers, which rumor holds is short for Fred and Ginger).
 The Stone Hall parapets still have the initials LH at the top of the gutters.
 The Saltonstall family gave money for a new library, and the House offices moved to F-Tower.
 McKinlock was closed for extensive renovation in 2013-14 as part of the House Renewal process, the first House to undergo renovation of its primary common spaces.
 The new Light-Court and Rabbit Hole and the refurbishing of the Library Theater dramatically expanded programming opportunities in the House, while the dining hall and the Junior Common Room were restored to their original magnificence.

 The first Master of the House was Kenneth Murdoch, Professor of English and Dean of the Faculty of Arts and Sciences.
 The second Master was Leigh Hoadley, a biologist interested in the development of animals.
 The third Master was John Conway, an historian and bachelor for most of his tenure at the House.
 He married his wife Jill in Leverett House in the early 60's, and later they were at Smith College where she served as President.
 Richard Gill, an economist, was the fourth Master.
 Master Gill was a wonderful bass and he sang each year in the Leverett House Opera--a fixture in the House.
 While Master he auditioned for the New York City Opera and was offered a contract.
 He accepted and left Harvard, economics, and Leverett to begin a new career, first with the New York City Opera, and later with the Metropolitan Opera.